etwynt/Java/example.md

     "rating": 1073741824
   }
 ```
-- To create a review:
+- To create a review, make a POST request to /reviews

 EXAMPLE REQUEST:
 ```java